-SUBJECT AREAS HIGH SCHOOL CORE COURSES

-ENGLISH English I

-4 units English II

-(Composition or Literature) English III

-English IV

-MATH Algebra I

-4 units Geometry

-Algebra II

-Advanced Math (Alg II Prereq)

-LABORATORY SCIENCE One unit in at least three of the four areas (Biology, Chemistry,

-3 units Physics, Earth Science).
-And advanced level, e.g. advanced

-placement (AP) or honors course in a lab science completed

-previously can be used for a third unit.

-SOCIAL STUDIES One unit of American History and one additional unit of any

-2 units combination of 2 semesters of social science such as:

-European/World History, Economics, Sociology, Geography,

-Government, Psychology, Anthropology, or Philosophy

-FOREIGN LANGUAGE Two units of same foreign language

-2 units

-FINE ARTS One unit of fine arts or any combination of 2 semester of fine arts

-1 unit
+SUBJECT AREAS HIGH SCHOOL CORE COURSES ENGLISH English 9 4 units English 10 (Composition or Literature) English 11 English 12 MATH Algebra I 4 units Geometry Algebra II Advanced Math: Application of College Alg, Precalculus, and Calculus) LABORATORY SCIENCE One unit in at least three of the four areas (Biology, Chemistry, 3 units Physics, Earth Science, Botany).
+And advanced level, e.g. advanced placement (AP) or honors course in a lab science completed previously can be used for a third unit.
+SOCIAL STUDIES One unit of American History and one additional unit of any 2 units combination of 2 semesters of social science such as: European/World History, Economics, Sociology, Geography, Government, Psychology, Anthropology, or Philosophy FOREIGN LANGUAGE Two units of same foreign language: Spanish and Navajo.
+2 units FINE ARTS One unit of fine arts or any combination of 2 semester of fine arts 1 unit such as Theater Arts I-II, Design in Art, Drawing I-III, Painting I- III, Ceramics I-II, Orchestra, Band, Guitar, Percussion, and Choir.